krunalgedia/krunalgedia.github.io/README.md

 ► Strategy consulting for an HR-tech firm by creating hypotheses for client's concerns, gathering market data, and generating insights to develop an effective strategy to address the client's needs.

-► The project was done in association with the SGraduate Consulting Club.
+► The project was done in association with the Graduate Consulting Club, Zurich.

 ## European Loan Risk Prediction Model using Google Cloud Vertex AI, Cloud Run, and FAST API
 **Google Cloud Platform, MLPOps, Docker, Regression**